statamic/docs/content/collections/docs/laravel.md

 If you want to continue to keep users in a database, head over to [Storing Users in a Database in an Existing Laravel App](/tips/storing-users-in-a-database#in-an-existing-laravel-app) follow those steps.

-Otherwise, the [Storing User Records](/users#storage) page should has instructions for the most common scenarios.
+Otherwise, the [Storing User Records](/users#storage) page should have instructions for the most common scenarios.

 ## New Statamic Directories